 Retention on current players

-Hull have already announced new deals for Marc Sneyd, Bureta Faraimo and Ratu Naulago, but there are doubts on the futures of others.
+Hull FC have announced new deals for Marc Sneyd, Bureta Faraimo, Ratu Naulago, and Gareth Ellis, but the future of others isn’t as shiny.

-Dean Hadley and Jez Litten have left the club to go over the river, and Chris Green has left for Wakefield, whereas the futures of Mickey Paea and Joe Westerman are in doubt.
+Dean Hadley and Jez Litten have left the club to go over the river, and both Chris Green and Joe Westerman have signed for Wakefield.
+Meanwhile Danny Washbrook has signed for York and Jack Logan for Doncaster.

-Mark Minichiello will retire at the end of the year, as will Sika Manu.
+Mark Minichiello, Sika Manu and Mickey Paea will all retire at the end of the year.